Skip to main content

 Comprehensive Primary Care Plus

 Oregon was selected by the Centers for Medicare and Medicaid Services (CMS) as one of 14 regions across the country to implement Comprehensive Primary Care Plus (CPC+).
 CMS refers to CPC+ as the "largest-ever multi-payer initiative to improve primary care in America."
 In January 2018, CMS opened up Round 2 of CPC+ for new CPC+ regions and additional payers in current CPC+ regions.
-Round 2 will run for four years, completing at the same time as CPC+ Round 1.
-Round 2 has resulted in four more CPC+ regions (for a total of 18) and three more participating Oregon payers (marked with an asterisk below), for a total of 19 participating Oregon payers.
+Round 2 ran for four years, completing at the same time as CPC+ Round 1, and concluded in December 2021.
+Round 2 resulted in four more CPC+ regions (for a total of 18) and three more participating Oregon payers (marked with an asterisk below), for a total of 19 participating Oregon payers.
+The majority of participating practices outperformed the 50% prospective payment and earned additional performance-based payment.

-CPC+ is a regionally based, multi-payer advanced medical home model offering an innovative payment structure to improve health care quality and delivery.
-It is a five-year federal program beginning in January 2017 that will bring significant Medicare dollars to Oregon.
+CPC+ was a regionally based, multi-payer advanced medical home model offering an innovative payment structure to improve health care quality and delivery.
+It was a five-year federal program beginning in January 2017 that brought significant Medicare dollars to Oregon.

-Over 150 practices in Oregon have been selected to participate in CPC+.
-The practices are diverse and vary by size, organizational structure, geographic location and practice type.
-All participating practices will be required to be recognized as a Patient-Centered Primary Care Home (PCPCH) by the Oregon Health Authority (OHA).
+Over 150 practices in Oregon were selected to participate in CPC+.
+The practices were diverse and varied by size, organizational structure, geographic location and practice type.
+All participating practices were required to be recognized as a Patient-Centered Primary Care Home (PCPCH) by the Oregon Health Authority (OHA).

 Sixty-five practices participated in the first Comprehensive Primary Care initiative, bringing $12 million of additional funding paid directly to primary care practices.
 Oregon's more robust participation in CPC+ will bolster our efforts to move from fee-for-service to a system that pays for outcomes.

-The Oregon CPC+ payers formed the Oregon CPC+ Payers Group and meet monthly to:
+The Oregon CPC+ payers formed the Oregon CPC+ Payers Group and met monthly to:

 • Collaborate to support sustainable primary care transformation that results in healthier patients and lower costs